 - No interest in outside activities or feelings of depression.

 - Drinking with medication even when advised not to.

 - Poor sleeping habits.

 - Angry most of the time.

 Sadly, many seniors are misdiagnosed as the symptoms of alcohol and drug abuse resemble many other chronic illnesses, specifically if your parent has a tendency to be off-balance or forgetful.
 Initially, mom or dad may be diagnosed with dementia or a neurological disorder.
-Private home care services providers recommend being aware and assisting your parent with their health care so they can get the proper diagnosis.
+It’s to be aware and assisting your parent with their health care so they can get the proper diagnosis.

 Part of our job at Assisting Hands Home Care is to ensure your parent stays safe and healthy at home.
 If their caregiver notices any sign of alcohol or drug abuse, they will be sure to report it and contact help.
 In addition, they can also prepare healthy, nutritious meals to aid in the recovery process in helping your parent to stay away from drinking.